Arlington Memorial Bridge: Bridge design considerations

 Kendall's first design, submitted to the CFA in May 1923, was generally well received.
 His plan envisioned a low, Neoclassical arch bridge.
 Two statues stood atop each pier on both sides of the bridge.
 The D.C. approaches consisted of a traffic circle around the Lincoln Memorial linked to the Potomac River by a plaza and monumental steps (the "watergate").
-Two memorial columns were placed in this plaza.
-On the Columbia Island landing, Kendall envisioned a gigantic crossarm circumscribed by a grassy ellipse, with traffic circles at the terminus of the north and south arms.
+Two memorial columns were to be placed in this plaza.
+On the Columbia Island landing, Kendall envisioned a large intersection circumscribed by a grassy ellipse, with traffic circles at the terminus of the north and south arms of the crossroad.
 The traffic circles would accommodate Lee Highway and the Mt.
 Vernon Memorial Parkway.
-Within the ellipse were placed two 181 ft tall memorial columns.
+Within the ellipse would be placed two 181 ft tall memorial columns.
 Two circular Greek Revival temples were planned for the western shoreline.
 The commission was especially pleased that Kendall had the Rock Creek and Potomac Parkway linked to the traffic circle around the Lincoln Memorial rather than passing beneath the bridge via an arch.
 (Kendall had, in fact, intended to pass it through one of the bridge's arches but forgot to make the change.)
 However, CFA members asked that he consider widening the bridge to 100 ft from the proposed 80 ft.
 The CFA also discussed at length its long-standing proposal for a major traffic circle on Columbia Island, within which would be placed a memorial to Robert E. Lee.
 There was also concern whether enough space had been allotted to permit the Mount Vernon Memorial Parkway, Lee Highway, and Memorial Drive (which was planned to cross the Boundary Channel via the Boundary Channel Bridge into Virginia and link with the main gate to Arlington National Cemetery).
 When the CFA gave its preliminary approval to the bridge design (but withheld a resolution on the approaches), models of the bridge went on public display in February 1924.